istio/community/STEERING-COMMITTEE.md

-# Istio Steering Committee
+# Istio Technical Oversight Committee

-The Istio steering committee is responsible for cross-cutting product and design decisions.
+The Istio Technical Oversight Committee (TOC) is responsible for cross-cutting product and design decisions.

 Artifact | Link
 ---|---